The 4-Digit Number You Should Look For When Buying Your Next Bottle Of Tequila

 The NOM number on a tequila bottle reveals its production facility

-To make the best use of your tequila's NOM, you'll want to locate the number in an internet database.
+To make the best use of your tequila's NOM, you'll want to locate the number online.
 Especially with the best-selling tequila brands, even just a cursory Google search can reveal lots of information.
-The biggest production facilities will have pages referencing their NOM, so you can check if the bottle was made by a beloved producer.
-Just note that two tequilas having the same NOM doesn't mean their palates are identical.
+You can find the NOM for many of the biggest production facilities and look for other bottles made by a beloved producer.
+But keep in mind that two tequilas having the same NOM doesn't mean their palates are identical.
 The source ingredients — as well as aging and additives — differ, although you can certainly expect some commonalities.